Cashews vs Almonds: Which Nut is Better? Let’s Compare

-Cashews and almonds are two of the most popular nuts.
-They both provide many nutrients causing many people to wonder if one is better.
+As a Certified Health Coach informing clients about nuts is part of my job.
+Since cashews and almonds provide many nutrients many of my clients wonder if one is better.
 Let’s answer, which is better, cashews or almonds?

-Almonds are better than cashews due to their greater percentage of vitamins, fiber and protein.
-Almonds contain fewer carbohydrates, sodium and sugar.
+Both contain heart-healthy unsaturated fats but almonds are better than cashews due to their greater percentage of vitamins, fiber and protein.
 Almonds have a better glycemic index than cashews which results in smaller blood sugar increases.
 This combined with more fiber results in better digestion than cashews.

 This article will include a side-by-side comparison of their nutrients.
 In addition, I’ll compare their tastes, prices, glycemic index, satiety index and health benefits.

 I’ve researched both nuts for my health coaching job and personal use.
 I’ve purchased, researched and consumed both prior to, during and after writing this article.
 They are part of my own nutritional plan.